tud-hri/joan/docs/modules-experimentmanager.md

 The Experiment Manager stores and sets the [settings of all modules](advancedsteps-settings.md) that are relevant for your experiment.
 Each modules has its own settings.
 For example, the settings of the steering wheel controller module contain the current values of the controller gains.

-When running and experiment, per condition, you want to change these settings.
+When running and experiment, per condition, you may want to change these settings.
 The Experiment Manager checks the current settings of the controller module and sets the value that corresponds to the condition you want to activate and run next in your experiment.
 The opposite happens when you are defining your
 experiment: you change the settings of each module that you want to change for each condition.
 The Experiment Manager recognized which settings you changed and stores these changes.